 Merely food for thought.
 Start watching at the 5:10 minute mark.
 Go the wheel and play at 1.25 speed:

-Posted by GPD on April 18, 2017, With 2385 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by GPD on April 18, 2017, With 2395 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.